top of page

 Veronica Allen, PhD

-My research aims to understand how the molecules of life came to exist.
-I use observations of star-forming regions to understand how stars form, as well as learning how the molecules surrounding them form.
+As a researcher, Dr. Allen wants to understand how the molecules of life came to exist.
+She uses sub-millimeter / radio telescopes to study star-forming regions to understand how stars form, as well as learning how the molecules surrounding them form.

 20211227_122519_edited_edited_edited.jpg